linuxboot/heads-wiki/Installing-and-Configuring/Flashing-Guides/T480-maximized.md

 **Note about GBE:** The T480 includes a GBE region (board MACs) inside the Intel Firmware Descriptor (IFD). **Always back up the full chip before the initial flash** and inspect the dump (for example, `hexdump -C ~/bios-backup.bin | head -20`).

 If you want to preserve a board's MAC/GBE value, the recommended, reliable approach is to create a custom GBE during the Heads build (see the `boards/<boardname>` configuration in linuxboot/heads).
-Reliance on `--include`/`--ifd` for selective writes is an advanced workflow intended for internal upgrades using an internal programmer (for example `flashprog --programmer internal`) and is **not** recommended for general external or first-time flashing.
-See the SPI Programmer Best Practices guide and the board's build docs for details about creating and preserving GBE.
+For details on preserving board-specific regions, consult the SPI Programmer Best Practices guide and the board's build documentation, and refer to issue #120 for community discussion.

 Here is a successful attempt.
 Be patient, it may take a while.
 ![erase/write done]({{ site.baseurl }}/images/T480/9_flash.jpg)